 Currently, the parish is working through all the necessary steps for site plan submission to the city of Waterloo and finalizing our building designs.
 We anticipate receiving site plan approval in the fall of 2021 and breaking ground on the new church in early 2022.

-The new church and community center is set to open in November 2023.
+The new church and community center opened in November 2023.

 We would like to thank those who have contributed to the project.